yegor256/blog/_drafts/gearbox.md

 tags: oop
 description: |
-  There are a few levels of immutability in OOP, which all can be used when them seem appropriate.
+  There are a few levels of immutability in OOP, which all can be used when they seem appropriate.
 keywords:
   - immutability
   - immutability java